 A Christchurch researcher is doing New Zealand's first study of vitamin C's potential as a treatment for intensive care patients with sepsis.

-Dr Anitra Carr says sepsis is the main cause of death in intensive care patients and rates are increasing.
-Sepsis patients often develop cardiac dysfunction and dangerously low blood pressure.
-They are given drugs to stabilize their cardiovascular function.
+She says sepsis is the main cause of death in intensive care patients.
+Rates are increasing and treatment options for the life-threatening condition are limited.
+Patients with severe sepsis often develop cardiac dysfunction and dangerously low blood pressure (known as septic shock) and are given drugs to stabilize their cardiovascular function.

-She will carry out a clinical trial in Christchurch where people with sepsis are given the vitamin to see if this intervention results in a better recovery or survival.
+Dr Carr will carry out a clinical trial in Christchurch where people with sepsis are given the vitamin to see if this intervention results in a better recovery or survival.
 She will be trying to find out whether the positive biological effects of vitamin C translate into an improvement in patient outcome, which has been reported in a smaller study overseas.
-She will also compare vitamin C levels with severity of illness and whether this contributes to progression of sepsis.
+Her study will also involve comparing vitamin C levels with severity of illness and whether this contributes to progression of sepsis.”

-"I'm very grateful for the funding because it allows me to carry out clinical research that could have a positive impact on the outcomes of critically ill people and potentially even save lives."
+Dr Carr says she is very grateful to the HRC for the funding that will allow her to carry out clinical research that will have a positive impact on the outcomes of critically ill people and potentially even save lives.

 A list of Otago experts available for media comment is available elsewhere on this website.Electronic addresses (including email accounts, instant messaging services, or telephone accounts) published on this page are for the sole purpose of contact with the individuals concerned, in their capacity as officers, employees or students of the University of Otago, or their respective organisation.
 Publication of any such electronic address is not to be taken as consent to receive unsolicited commercial electronic messages by the address holder.